MilesWQ/159234/159234Notes_cpp.md

 Why shallow copy would cause problem?

 When an object is passed by value each member values of that object will be copied directly to the new object.
-In the case the original instance has pointer members or use dynamically allocated memory,the pointers in the original one and the copied object point to the same memory chunks.This will cause double delete when destructors are called when one of the object goes out of the related scope.
+In the case the original instance has pointer members or use dynamically allocated memory,both the pointers in the original one and the copied object point to the same memory chunks.This will cause double delete when destructors are called when one of the object goes out of the related scope.